 4.1 High Level Requirements

-Editor's note: This clause will document high-level architectural requirements that guide the architecture study.

 - System-wide Energy Efficiency Key Performance Indicator (EE KPI) for both LTE/EPC Evolution and Next Generation Mobile System/5G shall be defined with references to the standard specifications in other SDO's such as ETSI.

-- Energy Efficiency shall be considered in architecture and functions, in 3GPP standards including LTE/EPC evolution and Next Generation Mobile Systems/5G.
+- Energy efficiency shall be considered in architecture and functions, in 3GPP standards including LTE/EPC evolution and Next Generation Mobile Systems/5G.

 - 3GPP standards should support energy saving control to maximize energy efficiency under different network loads varying from zero to fully loaded network conditions.

-- 3GPP Standards shall aim to ensure that enhancements of standard functions to increase the system capacity and coverage improve energy efficiency.
+- 3GPP standards shall aim to ensure that enhancements of standard functions increase the system capacity and coverage, and improve energy efficiency.

 - Energy efficiency control and the associated management (statistics collection, monitoring, and report etc) should not adversely affect the system capacity and performance as well as the QoE/QoS.